 - Consequently, it carries considerably less risk than solutions that do require these types of changes.
 The simpler the process, the more likely it is to succeed.

-- Because you don't make changes to active directory, Continuity Engine doesn't need to wait for AD replication before completing a Failover or Switchover, therefore you can typically complete Continuity Engine Failovers and Switchovers in a matter of seconds.
+- Because changes to active directory are not required, Continuity Engine doesn't need to wait for AD replication before completing a Failover or Switchover, therefore you can typically complete Continuity Engine Failovers and Switchovers in a matter of seconds.

 Neverfail Continuity Engine keeps the active and passive servers synchronized in near real time through the use of a proprietary replication engine.
 Continuity Engine replicates data changes at the byte level, only changing data, file and registry updates from protected applications.

 Continuity Engine intercepts data changes on the active server and replicates them to the passive.
-Each server, however, may write data to disk asynchronously which eliminates any potential performance impacts on the active or production server.
+Each server, however, may write data to disk asynchronously.
+This eliminates any potential performance impacts on the active or production server.

 Benefits to Neverfail Continuity Engine approach to data replication include the following: